elchininet/ColorTranslator/README.md

 There are 43 static methods available, 16 of them to convert colors, 12 to create color blends, 12 to mix colors, one to get shades, one to get tints, and one to create color harmonies.

->Note: the library tries to detect some options automatically if you don‘t send them in the [options object](#options-object).
-These are the rules for this autodetection:
->
-> * `legacyCSS`: if this option is set, then its value prevails, if it is not set, and all the CSS inputs are provided in CSS Level 3, then this option will be `true`, otherwise it will take its default value which is `false`.
-> * `spacesAfterCommas`: if this option is set, then its value prevails, if it is not set, and all the CSS inputs are provided with spaces after the commas, then this option will be `true`.
-If the inputs are not consistent in this aspect, then it will take its default value which is `false` (This option only takes place if `legacyCSS` is `true` or it has been autodetected as `true`)
+>Note: The static methods also count with the options-autodetection feature that was explained in the [options object section](#options-object), but in this case it scans all the inputs that are CSS, and it tries to detect the options in each one of them.
+If one of the autodetected options is consistent in all the inputs, then it takes the autodetected value, otherwise it will use the default one.

 ###### Color conversion static methods